Are you sure your mitochondria are happy?

 I knew that he had a family tragedy, his mother died at age sixty seven due to heart disease.

-He used to think personally that he is the most difficult and arrogant creature on the earth but for his family and friends, he was amiable and very helpful.
+He used to think personally that he is the most difficult and arrogant human being on the earth but for his family and friends, he was amiable and very helpful.

 “Worst of all, for me, I was a procrastinating lazy dude in my personal affairs,” he told me.